docsforadobe/javascript-tools-guide/7 - Intergrating External Libraries/defining-entry-points-for-direct-access.rst

 If, when a function is invoked, a supplied parameter is undefined, ExtendScript sets the data type to undefined and does not attempt to convert the data to the requested type.

-NOTE: The data type of a return value cannot be predefined; JavaScript functions can return any data type.
+.. note:: The data type of a return value cannot be predefined; JavaScript functions can return any data type.
   The called function is free to return any of the listed data types.

 .. _library-initialization: